jutkko/copy-pasta/README.md

 go get github.com/jutkko/copy-pasta
 ```

-Configure the `secret` file according to the `secret.example` file, and to copy, on one machine you do:
+Configure the `secret` file according to the `secret.example` file.
+To copy, on one machine you do:

 ```
 . secret # to source the environment variables